Sword of the Valiant

 Sword of the Valiant: The Legend of Sir Gawain and the Green Knight (often shortened to Sword of the Valiant) is a 1984 dramatic fantasy film directed by Stephen Weeks and starring Miles O'Keeffe, Trevor Howard, Lila Kedrova, Cyrielle Clair, Leigh Lawson, Peter Cushing, and Sean Connery.
 The film is loosely based on the poem Sir Gawain and the Green Knight, written in the late 14th century, but the narrative differs substantially.
 It was the second time Weeks had adapted the traditional tale into a film.
 His first effort was Gawain and the Green Knight (1973).

 Plot

 During Yuletide, a knight in green armor enters King Arthur's castle and challenges its knights to a game - they can decapitate him in one swing of his ax, with the caveat that he can return the blow.
 None of the knights volunteer.
 Arthur shames them for their lack of courage and accepts the challenge himself.
 Finally, Gawain, a young squire, accepts the challenge in lieu of Arthur, and is knighted.
 He beheads the green knight.
 The knight picks up his head and returns it to his neck.
-Gawain kneels to be striken, but the green knight refuses due to the former's youth.
+Gawain kneels to be stricken, but the green knight refuses due to the former's youth.
 Promising to return in one year to claim his side of the bargain, the green knight gives Gawain a chance to solve a riddle to save his life: